🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 }

-Code Explanation: - Standard JSON format for agent capability advertisement - Published at .well-known/agent.json
+Standard JSON format for agent capability advertisement, published at .well-known/agent.json

-for automatic discovery - Cross-organizational communication via HTTPS with authentication
+for automatic discovery.
+Cross-organizational communication uses HTTPS with authentication.

 Figure 4: A2A enables secure agent collaboration across organizational boundaries

-Supply Chain Coordination: - Manufacturing agents coordinate with supplier agents - Inventory systems communicate across company boundaries - Real-time demand signals flow between partners
+Supply Chain: Manufacturing agents coordinate with suppliers, inventory systems communicate across boundaries, and real-time demand signals flow between partners.

-When combined, these protocols create a complete enterprise AI ecosystem:
+When combined, these protocols create complete enterprise AI ecosystems:

 Protocol Comparison: